-I am a science writer.
-I am graduated in Medicine (MD) at the University of Pisa and I received a Master in Science communication by the Sissa of Trieste.
+I am a science writer and a radio and tv anchor.
+I am graduated in Medicine (MD) at the University of Pisa (2002) and I received a Master in Science communication by the Sissa of Trieste (2004).

-My first novel is about to come out!
-“Le mie amiche streghe” (Einaudi).
+My first novel is “Le mie amiche streghe” (Einaudi).

 I am among the anchors of Tutta Salute (Rai3), a daily tv program on health and medicine.